Vallaquenta/jellyfin-arr-stack/README.md

 - Torrent trackers
 - Newsgroup trackers
 For both there are a lot of different providers.
 If you're just starting out with downloading, it will be almost impossible to be a part of a Private Torrent tracker, as most of those are based on merits, e.g. how much you upload.
 Private newsgroup trackers usually provide access for a fee.
-- A good starting point for Newsgroup trackers is (https://www.reddit.com/r/usenet/).
+- A good starting point for Newsgroup trackers is https://www.reddit.com/r/usenet/.
-- A good starting point for Private torrent trackers is (https://www.reddit.com/r/OpenSignups/).
+- A good starting point for Private torrent trackers is https://www.reddit.com/r/OpenSignups/.

+## Configarr
+Configarr is a tool that will automatically synchronise quality lists from [TRaSH Guides](https://trash-guides.info/).
+I personally only watch 1080p content, so I sync the JSON files that correspond to this 'quality' only.
+There's a few steps to automatically synchronising quality profiles.
+1. Copy the [configuration file](/configarr-config.yml) for configarr to `/opt/mediaserver/config/configarr/config.yml`
+2. Create/copy the [secrets file](/configarr-secrets.yml) for configarr to `/opt/mediaserver/config/configarr/secrets.yml`
+3. Now it's time to dive into the deep end!
+I've only put in 2 basic quality formats:
+   - 1080p WEB for series
+   - 1080/720p Bluray/WEB for movies
+  You can find a lot of information for these quality profiles on the [TRaSH Guides](https://trash-guides.info/).
+All JSON files are located [here](https://github.com/TRaSH-Guides/Guides)

 **NPMPlus + Crowdsec**
 Use the following whitelist: